rancher/docs/content/k3s/latest/en/installation/single-server/_index.md

 ---
-title: "Single Server Install"
+title: "Single Master Install"
 weight: 20
 ---

->**Note:** This section contains information on flags and environment variables used for starting a single-server (non-HA) K3S cluster.
-A High-Availability (HA) K3S cluster is required for production.
+>**Note:** This section contains information on flags and environment variables used for starting a single-master (non-HA) k3s cluster.
+A High-Availability (HA) k3s cluster is required for production.
 A single server install is intended only for development and testing environments.

 Installation
 ------------

-K3S is easy to install.
+k3s is easy to install.
 To install the latest version, simply run the following:

 ```sh
 curl -sfL https://get.k3s.io